thirdweb-dev/python-sdk/docs/docs/contract-roles.md

 def revoke(role: Role, address: str) -> TxReceipt
 ```

-Revoke a role from an address.
+Revoke a role from a wallet

 ```python
 from thirdweb.constants.role import Role